bluewave-labs/.github/profile/Readme.md

 # Mission statement

 At BlueWave Labs, our mission is to support the creation of open-source software that helps businesses and people.
 We focus on B2B/SaaS projects using JavaScript, Node.js, PostgreSQL, and MongoDB.
-By bringing together developers and organizations, we aim to build high-quality software that benefits everyone.
+By bringing together developers and organizations in need to incubate their applications, we aim to build high-quality software that benefits everyone.

 # Our vision

 We want to be a leading foundation for open-source B2B/SaaS software, where great ideas become real products that make a difference.
 Our goal is to create a community where developers and organizations work together to build software that is open, accessible, and helpful to people everywhere.
-BlueWave Labs is committed to ensuring that all our projects meet high standards of quality and ethics.

 # What we are working on